-My laptop runs very hot and eventually turns off or freezes – this is one of the most common complaints I have been receiving from my customer for many years.
+My computer runs very hot and eventually turns off or freezes – this is one of the most common complaints I have been receiving from my customer for many years.

 Most likely this problem is heat related.
 Take a look at the following picture.

-The problem starts when the laptop cooling module collects too much dust inside.
-Usually dust collects between the fan and heatsink.
-Dust clogs the heatsink and kills normal airflow inside the cooling module.
-Eventually, the processor gets very hot and the laptop turns off unexpectedly or freezes.
-This problem can be fixed by cleaning the laptop cooling module.
+The problem starts when the cooling module collects too much dust inside.
+The dust kills normal airflow inside the cooling module.
+Eventually, the processor overheats and the laptop turns off unexpectedly or freezes.

-Cleaning laptop cooling module.
+Cleaning the cooling module.

 Some laptops give you an easy access to the heatsink and fan.
 In laptops like that you can access the cooling module through the bottom cover.